horlarmhidhe/soc-analyst-portfolio/README.md

 <!--
   <<< Author notes: Step 1 >>>
   Choose 3-5 steps for your course.
-  The first step is always the hardest, so pick something easy!
+  The first step is always the hardesth, so pick something easy!
   Link to docs.github.com for further explanations.
   Encourage users to open new tabs for steps!
 -->